 The major holder of local historical information is the Schoharie County Historical Society.
 The Society is housed at the Old Stone Fort Museum Complex, at the north end of the Village.
 The library there has a large collection, which was begun in 1889.
 It contains approximately 5,000 bound volumes including atlases, cemetery, church, court and war records, family Bibles, area newspapers, county directories, and regional genealogies and histories.
 It also has 10,000 manuscripts, including 18th and 19th century maps, land grants, indentures, wills, scrapbooks and ledgers.
 There are also approximately 15,000 photographs and postcards.
-Hurricane Irene waters did NOT reach as high as the Fort itself and holdings are undamaged.
-ETA: As of December 2013, the Research Library is open on Tuesdays AND by appointment.

 The major links for Schoharie history are: